Ericsson/ecchronos/docs/ECCTOOL.md

 `Completed at` - the time when the all ranges for the schedule are repaired. ecChronos assumes all ranges are repaired if there's no repair history.

-`Next repair` - the time when the schedule will be made ready for next execution.
+`Next repair` - the time when the schedule will be made ready for execution.

 #### Arguments